 ATLAS experiment at the Large Hadron Collider (CERN)

-The ATLAS experiment recorded data from proton-proton collisions at center-of-mass energies up to 8 TeV since 2009-2012 and is now recording data at energies of 13 TeV.
-The LHC energy and beam intensities are much greater than those at the Fermilab Tevatron, and we expect this will translate to increased production rates for exotic particles.
+The ATLAS experiment recorded data from proton-proton collisions at center-of-mass energies up to 8 TeV in 2009-2012 (Run 1), then 13 TeV in 2015-2018 (Run 2) and is now recording data at energies of 13.6 TeV (Run 3).
+The LHC energy and beam intensities are much greater than those at previous high-energy colliders, and we expect this will translate to increased production rates for exotic particles.
 Our group is involved with precision measurements of electroweak bosons and the Higgs boson as well as searches for supersymmetric particles and exotic resonances.
 We are especially interested in signatures of the Higgs boson decay to heavy quarks.

 The greater energies and particle flux also present a challenge for the ATLAS detector design.
 The outer regions of the detector are 15 meters from the interaction point, in order to measure more accurately the charged particles' trajectories.
 The inner detectors — silicon detectors with precise tracking capabilities — have been designed to withstand very high radiation doses.
 Nevertheless, work has begun to design a replacement which will be even more radiation-hard.
 The SCIPP ATLAS group is involved in research and development for this project.